akh4rf/tcs/lec_10_efficient_alg.md

 __Part III__ of the book, beginning with this chapter, merges the two approaches and contains a _quantitative study_ of computation of _infinite functions_.
 In this part we ask how do resources for computing a function _scale_ with the length of the input.
 In [chapmodelruntime](){.ref} we define the notion of running time, and the class $\mathbf{P}$ of functions that can be computed using a number of steps that scales _polynomially_ with the input length.
-In [nonuniformcompsec](){.ref} we will relate this class  to the models of Boolean circuits and straightline programs that we studied in Part I.
+In [nonuniformcompsec](){.ref} we will relate this class  to the models of Boolean circuits and straight-line programs that we studied in Part I.
 :::